 The Appalachian Regional Commission was established in 1965 as part of President Lyndon Johnson's Great Society agenda.
-The commission duplicates highway and infrastructure construction under the Department of Transportation's highway program in addition to diverting federal funding to projects of questionable merit, such as those meant to support "heritage tourism and crafts industries."
+The commission duplicates highway and infrastructure construction under the Department of Transportation's highway program in addition to diverting federal funding to projects of questionable merit, such as those meant to support "development and stimulation of indigenous arts and crafts of the region."
 The program directs federal funding to a concentrated group of 13 states where funds are further earmarked for specific projects at the community level.